Anakin In Revenge Of The Sith

 Q: Was Anakin truly evil, or was he just misguided?

 A: Anakin is a complex character.
-While his actions in Revenge of the Sith are undeniably evil, they stem from fear, desperation, and manipulation.
+On top of that, while his actions in Revenge of the Sith are undeniably evil, they stem from fear, desperation, and manipulation.
 He was a flawed hero who was ultimately consumed by darkness, but he also showed moments of compassion and remorse.

 Q: Could the Jedi have prevented Anakin's fall?